Agoric/documentation/main/guides/js-programming/notifiers.md

 ### NotifierKit

-A `NotifierKit` producer produces iteration values with the updater using the `IterationObserver` API.
-Its consumers consume iteration values via the notifier using the `AsyncIterable` API.
-Each `NotifierKit` consumer iteration is a lossy sampling subset of the iteration produced by that `NotifierKit` producer.
+A NotifierKit producer produces iteration values with the `updater` using the `IterationObserver` API.
+Its consumers consume iteration values via the `notifier` using the `AsyncIterable` API.
+Each NotifierKit consumer iteration is a lossy sampling subset of the iteration produced by the producer.
 Different consumers may see different sampling subsets.

 The following properties hold for every sampling subset:
 - Any non-final value from the producer may be missing from the sampling subset.